 Hates: Soul, R&B, plain colours, being laughed at on the late bus home and having to get out of fancy dress for the Monday to Friday office job.

-Where you’ll find them: In a pair of low-slung hipsters at the Mousetrap Fuzz 4 Freaks allnighter.
+Where you’ll find them: In a pair of low-slung hipsters at the Mousetrap psych allnighter.

 Distinctive by: His newly-purchased Ace Face suit and SX scooter.

-Loves: Being in his mid-40s, having money to burn and the free time to spend it now the kids have grown up, not to mention having a weekend away from the missus at the Isle of Wight rally.
+Loves: Being in his mid-50s, having money to burn and the free time to spend it now the kids have grown up, not to mention having a weekend away from the missus at Brighton during the August bank holiday.
 Just don’t mention a ‘mid-life crisis’.

 Hates: All those wasted years of family life, no longer being 17, having to be back home by Sunday night at 10 or ‘there’ll be hell to pay’, driving a people carrier during the week and the trousers on the new £1,000+ tonic suit being ‘just a bit too tight’.
 So much for mail order bespoke.

-Where you’ll find them: Throwing the cash around at the bar at a night do at the Isle of Wight Rally.
+Where you’ll find them: Throwing the cash around at the bar at a night do in Brighton.
+After all, that’s the only night out for the year.

 The internet mod